edwardspresume/baseKit/README.md

 pnpm dev
 ```

-This will start the server and open the app in a new browser tab and visit http://localhost:5173/.
+This will start the server and open the app in a new browser tab by visiting http://localhost:5173/.
 Changes in the code will automatically rebuild the app and refresh the page.

 ### Build